marieooq/resume_json_html/README.md

 ## :book: How to use

-This is an application that convert a resume file into HTML code.
+This is an application that converts a resume file into HTML code.<br>
-Once you put a jSON file in the root, the `js/json_to_html.js`convert it into HTML code.
+Once you put a jSON file in the root, the `js/json_to_html.js`convert it into HTML code.<br>
 You can see the resume on browsers and print it as well.

 ## :warning: Note

 You need to convert your resume into a jSON file in advance.
-Then, name the file 'resume.json' and put it in the root.
+Then, name the file 'resume.json' and put it in the root.<br>
 Here is an exapmle of the structure of a jSON file.

 ```